 Minimum $60,000 ANNUAL (12 months) Depending on Qualifications

-This vacancy is being announced simultaneously with job 262635 and job 262637.
-Having three job postings allows University Health Services to consider candidates with social worker, counselor or psychologist credentials for this position.
+This vacancy is being announced simultaneously with job 268494 and job 268491.
+Having three job postings allows University Health Services to consider candidates with a social worker, counselor, or psychologist credentials for this position.

 A criminal background check will be conducted prior to hiring.